In this tutorial, we’re building a Raspberry Pi motion sensor that makes use of a PIR sensor (Passive Infrared Sensor).

-Firstly, on your Pi enter the following command to create a python script and load it in the nano text editor.
+4. Lastly, on the Pi enter the following command to open the Python script and load it in the nano text editor.

 sudo nano motion_sensor.py

 I will briefly explain what each part of the code does.

-Firstly, we import the GPIO & time Python packages as we will need these to be able to interact with the GPIO pins and also pause our script.
+Firstly, we import the GPIO and time Python packages as we will need these to be able to interact with the GPIO pins and also pause our script.

-We set 3 variables, the first 2 are references to our pins, and thus I have named appropriately.
+We set three variables, the first two are references to our pins, and thus I have named appropriately.
 The current state variable is where we will store our sensor state.
 If this is 0, then it is off, or 1 means it has been activated.

 For this tutorial, we will set our GPIO mode to reference the physical numbering of the pins rather than the actual numbering.
-This numbering is a little easier to understand/remember as all the pins are numbered in order.
+This numbering is a little easier to understand as all the pins are numbered in order.

 We also set up our GPIO pins to be either outputs or inputs.
 For example, we want to detect motion so our PIR sensor will be input.
 On the other hand, our piezo buzzer is going to need to act as an output.

 import RPi.GPIO as GPIO import time pir_sensor = 11 piezo = 7 GPIO.setmode(GPIO.BOARD) GPIO.setup(piezo,GPIO.OUT) GPIO.setup(pir_sensor, GPIO.IN) current_state = 0

 We begin by putting the script to sleep for 0.1 seconds.
 After this, we get the current state of the sensor, and if it is 1 (e.g. detected motion), then we run the code inside the if statement.
 If it isn’t 1, then we continue to loop continually checking the sensor.

 The code in the if statement sends the piezo buzzer to high that should emit a noise.
 The script will do this for a second then turn the buzzer off.
 After this, it will wait for another 5 seconds before exiting the if statement and then rechecking the Raspberry Pi PIR sensor.

 try: while True: time.sleep(0.1) current_state = GPIO.input(pir_sensor) if current_state == 1: print("GPIO pin %s is %s" % (pir_sensor, current_state)) GPIO.output(piezo,True) time.sleep(1) GPIO.output(piezo,False) time.sleep(5) except KeyboardInterrupt: pass finally: GPIO.cleanup()